Benanna2019/enhance-invoices/README.md

 #### Pure functions

 Custom elements are pure functions.
-You are held accountable to this in enhance because you can't import anything into your custom element file.
-So where as you may have your long list of imports in any other frontend framework, you don't have that in enhance.
 Whatever you need should come from the attributes and store.

 This is actually a really nice feature.
 Some components get so large that you can't really seem to discern what the component itself is doing.
 But with pure functions that are responsible for a certain bit of ui, you can easily compose your custom elements because they are all exposed to the same store/state rather than passing it around everywhere.

 #### Api routes

 I have already mentioned features of api routes but more like svelte and sveltekit, enhance has api routes that run parallel with your ui routes.
 This means you can use any of the traditional http methods in a api route.
 Most often you reach for get which will return the data in the store for the api route that is exposed to the custom elements state as well as reaching for post for handling mutations.

-If you need to do any importing and use of different libraries/packages/etc you can do all of that here in your api routes.
-You can expose functions to your custom element as well.
-So for instance, in this app there is a function called `currencyFormatter` that is used a good bit.
-But you can import it in your custom element as you would a react component.
-But, you can add it to your api route, return it in the get method, and then use it in your html.

 ### Conclusion & Additions